IGSIO/openigtlink.github.com/protocols/v3_proposal.md

 Message Type | GET query | STT query | STP query | RTS message | Description
 -------------|-----------|-----------|-----------|-------------|------------
 COMMAND      | --        | --        | --        | RTS_COMMAND | Send a command and receive a response

+### COMMAND
+Commands are described as an XML structure in the content part of a message.
+The name of a command is sent in the meta data with the key "Name".

 ## Acknowledgement